vishwajeet-barade/PricePredicter.AI/README.md

 Make sure you have:

-Python 3.8+

-Flask

-Jupyter Notebook

-HTML, CSS, JavaScript (for frontend)
+Python 3.8+ ,Flask ,Jupyter Notebook ,HTML, CSS, JavaScript (for frontend)

 🔹 Steps to Run the Project